szfh/szfh.github.io/_posts/2020-10-28-fbref-data-viz.md

-Using the [acciotables](https://github.com/npranav10/acciotables/) API, and some minor data transformation in R, it's possible to get Statsbomb/FBRef expected goals data for every EPL match since 2017-18.
+Using the [acciotables](https://github.com/npranav10/acciotables/) API, and some minor data transformation in R, it's possible to get Statsbomb/FBref expected goals data for every EPL match since 2017-18.

-This standalone script will produce a dataset and visualisation to use as a starting point for more detailed analysis and graphics.
+This standalone guide will produce a dataset and visualisation to use as a starting point for more detailed analysis and graphics.
 You don't need your own data, just an installation of R and RStudio.

 ## Getting data with the acciotables API